ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 Ok, let's ramp up the severity &mdash; what if the proposer sends a `prepare` message to all three acceptors, and all three messages got lost?

-Again, other than slowing things down, nothing bad would happen because after waiting its time out period, the proposer would simply try again with a new proposal number.
+Again, other than slowing things down, nothing bad would happen because after waiting for its time out period, the proposer would simply try again with a new proposal number.
+At this point, we might run into a nontermination problem, but that is not an omission fault.

 So Paxos does OK in the case of omission faults - it might not terminate, but as we've seen with the *"Duelling Proposers Problem"* shown above, we don't need to experience message loss in order for nontermination to occur.